Justin I: Succession

 During the night of 8–9 July 518, Anastasius died and his silentarii, a senior servant, summoned Justin and Celer to his deathbed.
 Celer was the magister officiorum (master of offices) and commander of the palace regiments of the Scholae Palatinae, a force of parade-ground display troops.
 By morning the event had been announced throughout the capital, Constantinople.
 The high officials, including John of Cappadocia, the recently appointed patriarch of Constantinople, were summoned to the Great Palace for the election of a new emperor.
 Meanwhile, the people gathered in the Hippodrome of Constantinople and awaited the proclamation of the name of the new emperor.

 Bronze head of Euphemia in the National Museum of Serbia.

 Anastasius had died childless but had a host of known relatives.
 This extensive family included several viable candidates for the throne.
 His brother Paulus had served as consul in 496.
 According to John Malalas, the praepositus sacri cubiculi (grand chamberlain), Amantius, had intended to have Theocritus, commander of an elite guard unit, elected to the throne.
 Theocritus and Amantius were relying on their control of a large military force and on buying the support of the other officials.
 Amantius was said to have given a substantial sum of money to Justin in order to buy his support.
 However, Justin controlled a smaller, but higher-quality group of soldiers, and used the money to buy support for himself.
 He was elected as the new emperor by the council and was proclaimed emperor in the Hippodrome.

 Justin's wife became empress under the name Euphemia.
 The name was probably chosen for reasons of respectability.
 The original Euphemia was a Christian martyr during the Diocletianic Persecution.
 She was a local saint of Chalcedon and the Council of Chalcedon (451) had taken place in a cathedral consecrated in her name.
 The selection of this name was an early indication that Justin and Lupicina were fervent Chalcedonian Christians.
 Some of the population of the capital was supportive because of his strong Chalcedonian position on the fierce Christological debate of the time, in opposition to his predecessor's Miaphysite leanings.

 Emperor

 Justin cemented his position by assassinating potential opponents, especially anti-Chalcedonian supporters of Anastasius.
 Both Amantius and Theocritus were executed nine days after the election.
 Early in his reign, he also dismissed a number of officials that served emperor Anastasius, including Marinus, the praetorian prefect.

 In his time, Justin was viewed as an illiterate career soldier with little knowledge of statecraft.
 He surrounded himself with trusted advisors, the most prominent being his nephew Flavius Petrus Sabbatius, whom he adopted as his son and invested with the name Iustinianus (Justinian).
 Another was the quaestor Proclus.
+Because Justin couldn't write or read the palace created a stencil from a piece of wood carved with four letters that spelled the Latin word LEGI which means "I have read".